Blanket Chest 'No Sew' Cushion Topper...

 It's got a beach theme going on,

-but also has a little French Country feel too with the linen look.
+but also has a little French Country feel too, with the linen look.

 It's is gorgeous, from the Spotlight range of upholstery fabrics.